PMS Symptoms and Causes—What You Need to Know

 There are some hormonal changes every month that are perfectly normal, while other hormonal changes set off PMS symptoms that can range from mild to severe.
 The symptoms can range from mildly annoying to debilitating.

-Look at the chart that shows the natural rise and fall of estrogen and progesterone.
-These are two of our primary sex hormones that fluctuate during a 28-day menstrual cycle.
+Estrogen and progesterone – these are two of our primary sex hormones that fluctuate during a 28-day menstrual cycle.
 As you can imagine, it is easy for our hormones, which usually have a natural rhythm, to be altered and disrupted by a variety of factors.
 If your estrogen and progesterone hormones get out of balance, then you can experience symptoms.

 Lifestyle Factors Contribute to Hormonal Imbalance and PMS Symptoms